 A major part of the Louisville Refugee Elder Program is offering English classes every Tuesday and Thursday.

-Another refugee in the Louisville program who speaks sevearl languages is Kilozo Lubwena, who is from Kinshasa in the Demoratic Republic of Congo.
+Some refugees in the program speak several languages, including Kilozo Lubwena, who is from Kinshasa in the Demoratic Republic of Congo.
 Lubwena is fluent in Bembe and Swahili and proficient in French.

 The English classes also create a sense of community that can help refugees move forward from their many hardships.